sawft99/Obsidian-SecPlus/Sec+/Chapter 8 - Virtualization/Hypervisors.md

 # Application Containerization
 ---
-- A single operating system [[Rootkits#Kernel|Kernel]] is shared across multiple virtual machine but each virtual machine receives its own user space for programs and data
+- A single operating system [[Rootkits#Kernel|Kernel]] is shared across multiple virtual machine but each virtual machine receives its own user space for programs and data ^9c31f9
 - Allows for <u>rapid and efficient</u> deployment of distributed applications without launching a full virtual machine
+- More efficient than [[#Type 1]] and [[#Type 2]] if it can meet your needs
+- Common on #Linux servers
+- Examples
+	- Docker
+	- Parallels Virtuozzo
+	- OpenVZ

 ```ad-info
 title: Application Containerization - Virtual vs Container